DonnaYoung.org

 Experimenting with Your Supplies

-Page 58-59: This part has suggestions that set a positive setting for the lessons.
+Page 58-59: This part has suggestions that create a positive setting for the lessons.
 They contain preventative measures, little things that matter.

 Elements of Shape and the Visual Game

-Have your copy of page 60 handy and go over the elements of contour shape with your students.
+Pages 59-65: Have your copy of page 60 handy and go over the elements of contour shape with your students.
 If you have enough white boards, your students could practice drawing the elements of shape after you go over each one.
 If not, use paper.
 How you teach this is up to you.
 On pages 64-65 the author describes a visual game to play.
+The visual game can help your child notice the elements of shape in real items.

 Warm-ups

 There are five warm-ups in Lesson One and they are: 1. random warm-ups; 2. duplication warm-ups; 3. matching warm-ups; 4. mirror image warm-ups; and 5. abstract design warm-ups.
-The warm-ups helps your child become accustomed to drawing the elements of shape and the game mentioned above also helps your child to notice the elements of shape in real items.
+The warm-ups can help your child become accustomed to drawing the elements of shape.

 The warm-ups are helpful in other ways.
-The duplication warm-up helps your child learn to copy what he sees and copying accurately is important.
-The matching warm-up helps a child accurately notice shapes and noticing details is important.
-The abstract design warm-up is helpful in that your child practices listening and following instructions.
+The duplication warm-up can help children learn to copy what he sees and copying accurately is important.
+The matching warm-up can help children accurately notice shapes and details - and noticing details is important.
+The abstract design warm-up is helpful in that children will practice listening and following instructions.

 Wow!
 I Can Draw!